muddledsignal/merge-conflict-exercise/fubar.md

 Another new quick feature from Ted and Carol (Travis and Suzanne)

 My name is Alice and I have a beard. :D

+Now it's Sara and Suzanne (Ted and Alice) We just created a new branch called new branch.